-Classroom Links
+Classroom Link

 Encourage the children to recycle common items to create collage cards or posters.
 Mount and laminate them.
 Send them to the children’s ward at an area hospital to cheer up staff members and young patients.